walbourn/walbourn.github.io/_posts/2012-09-11-directxmath-sse3-and-ssse3.md

 <h1>Processor Support</h1>

-SSE3 is supported by Intel Pentium 4 processors ("Prescott"), AMD Athlon 64 ("revision E"), AMD Phenom, and later processors.
+SSE3 is supported by Intel Pentium 4 processors ("Prescott"), Intel Atom, AMD Athlon 64 ("revision E"), AMD Phenom, and later processors.
 This means most, but not quite all, x64 capable CPUs should support SSE3.

+> Windows 10 tightened the requirements for x64 support so those few early first-generation x64 AMD and Intel CPUs aren't supported these days in any case.

 Supplemental SSE3 (SSSE3) is supported by Intel Core 2 Duo, Intel Core i7/i5/i3, Intel Atom, AMD Bulldozer, and later processors.